Chih-Che-Fang/MyBazaar/docs/design.md

 **Test4 output:**
 SellerID:1 start to sell boars
 PeerID:5 with no role start to work
 BuyerID:2 start to buy boars
 BuyerID:0 start to buy boars
 BuyerID:3 start to buy boars
 PeerID:4 with no role start to work
 SellerID:1 replied buyerID:0
 SellerID:1 replied buyerID:2
 SellerID:1 replied buyerID:3
 SellerID:1 start to sell boars
 SellerID:1 start to sell fish
 BuyerID:2 bought boars from 1
 BuyerID:2 start to buy fish
 SellerID:1 replied buyerID:2
 SellerID:1 start to sell salt
 BuyerID:2 bought fish from 1
 BuyerID:2 start to buy fish
 **Result:** Pass, buyer 0,2,3 want to buy boars from seller 1, and seller 1 also replied all of them (race condition), only buyer 2 baught boars from seller 1 successfully

+**Test5 output: (Run on distributed servers, log is collect from different servers)** BuyerID:2 start to buy boars
+BuyerID:0 start to buy boars
+SellerID:1 start to sell boars
+PeerID:5 with no role start to work
+PeerID:4 with no role start to work
+BuyerID:3 start to buy boars
+SellerID:1 replied buyerID:0
+SellerID:1 replied buyerID:3
+SellerID:1 replied buyerID:2
+SellerID:1 start to sell boars
+BuyerID:3 bought boars from 1
+SellerID:1 start to sell fish
+BuyerID:3 start to buy boars
+SellerID:1 start to sell salt
+SellerID:1 replied buyerID:2
+SellerID:1 start to sell salt
+BuyerID:2 bought salt from 1
+BuyerID:2 start to buy fish
+**Result:** Pass, buyer 0,2,3 want to buy boars from seller 1, and seller 1 also replied all of them (race condition), only buyer 3 baught boars from seller 1 successfully

 # Evaluation and Measurements
 ## 1. Compare the latencies to process a RPC call between peers on different servers, as well as latencies between peers on your local machine(s)